 Use is established under Lexipol §603 and FAA Regulation 14 CFR Part 107.
-Use in 2023

-- The Brinc Lemur drone was used on two (2) operations1. - Search & Rescue (SAR) used the DJI Matrice drones during approximately 10 operational hours. - 2.
+- There were no operational uses of the Brinc Lemur drone. - Search & Rescue (SAR) used drones during approximately 18 operational hours. - 2.
 Bomb Robots Unmanned machine operating on the ground utilized to enhance the safety of the community and law enforcement personnel, assigned to the SBSO Bomb Squad.
 Description, quantity, capabilities, and purchase cost